 Angus Jenkinson FCybS withdrew from the position of Secretary due to the needs of a member of his family.
 He was liberally thanked in the Council and the AGM the difference he had made to the state of the Society during his two years on the Council.
-Paulo de Costa MCybS volunteered to replace him.
-Paulo is a consulting architect, who was encouraged to join the Council by Jenkinson the previous year.
+Paulo de Costa MCybS volunteered to replace him but shortly resigned from the position.
+Dr Caitlin Bentley FCybS is now the Secretary after December Sepcial General Meeting.

 After 10 years in service as the Treasurer, Bill Pratt FCybS retired from this Office and Steve Battle FCybS has taken over the role.